 We show the power trace and corresponding noise energy in Fig. 18(a).
-In particular, we can see similar results as in our Dell PowerEdge server experiments (Fig. 7(c)): the noise signal energy closely follows the server power.
-We also show the noise and frequency spectrum of the SuperMicro servers in Figs. 18(b) and 18(c), which match the results from our Dell servers and demonstrate that a higher server power consumption results in a higher frequency noise.
+In particular, for the SuperMicro servers, we can see similar results as in our Dell PowerEdge server experiments (Fig. 7(c)), where the noise signal energy closely follows the server power.
+We show the noise and frequency spectrum of the SuperMicro server in Figs. 18(b) and 18(c), which also match the results from our Dell servers revealing that higher server power consumption results in higher frequency noise.